alexcheng1982/jdk-loom-faq/README.md

 * The main task can only complete when all the subtasks complete.
 * If any of the subtask failed, the main task will also fail.
 All other ongoing subtasks should be cancelled, because there results won't be used.

-If all subtasks are executed synchronously in a single thread, then we can easily assume the following:
+If all subtasks are executed synchronously in a single thread, then we can easily get the following assumptions:

 * If `fetchUserBasicInfo` fails, both `fetchFavoriteStores` and `fetchOrders` won't be executed, `getUser` returns immediately.
 * `getUser` completes after `assemble` completes, `fetchUserBasicInfo`, `fetchFavoriteStores` and `fetchOrders` all completes successfully before that.